chrplr/PCBS/docs/running-python.rst

 -  You can learn more about Turtle graphics by reading the documentation at https://docs.python.org/2/library/turtle.html

+-  WINDOWS Only: To be able to start 'Sublime Text' from the command line by just typing ``subl``, copy the following command:

+           export PATH="/c/Program Files/SublimeText 3/":"$PATH"

+  in the file ``$HOME/.bash_profile`` (create it if necessary)

 Using an Integrated Development Environment like Spyder